Last call to become a hero for animals. Don't miss your chance. Learn more!

 Animal Equality is urging the Stanislaus County District Attorney to file charges against Foster Farms for violations of the state penal code prohibiting cruelty to animals.

 In a letter dated December 2, 2021, Animal Equality presented its findings to the offices of District Attorney Brigit Fladager and Sheriff Jeff Dirkse.
 The letter, which was accompanied by extensive undercover video footage, detailed how the company routinely subjects the baby chicks to needless suffering, injury, and death.
-It also demonstrates that chicks are left to languish without proper care and attention after they are injured.
+It also demonstrates that chicks are left to languish without proper care and attention after injury.

 Animal Equality asserts that the acts and practices documented at the Foster Farms hatchery constitute “cruelty to animals” and “failure to care for animals” under California Penal Code sections 597(b) and 597.1(a)(1), respectively.
 These laws prohibit a broad range of cruel conduct, but most relevant is the prohibition on torture, torment, mutilation, cruel killing, and any other act or omission that “subjects any animal to needless suffering.”

 Foster Farms’ operation of its hatchery reflects a complete disregard for the lives of the individual chicks.
-Preventable death, injury and suffering was the result and should be prosecuted to the fullest extent possible.
+Preventable death, injury, and suffering were the result and should be prosecuted to the fullest extent possible.

 Defending Animals Worldwide